ehinderer/SRI_testing/tests/onehop/README.md

 ### ARA Instructions

 For each ARA, we want to ensure that it is able to extract information correctly from the KPs.
 To do this, we need to know which KPs each ARA interacts with.
 We have generated template ARA json files under `templates/ARA` that contains annotations linking the ARA to all KPs.
-For instance:
+For instance (under _tests/onehop/test_triples/ARA/Test_ARA/ARAGORN.json_):

 ```
 {